7 Best Toilets in Canada in 2023: Reviews & Top Picks

 |Rim Height:||15 inches|

-A major reason this is the best toilet for the money is its efficiency.
+A primary reason this is the best toilet for the money is its efficiency.
 It meets four different efficiency standards from Canada and several other countries.
 With a 15-inch rim, it’s a relatively universal height for comfort.
 If you order this one, make sure you order a toilet seat while you’re at it because it doesn’t include one.

 3. Convenient Height Dual Flush Toilet – Premium Choice